aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to POT or Online App" h2="Export DOCX to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting a DOCX file to a POT file can be useful when you need to share a presentation with someone who does not have access to Microsoft Office.
+It can also be useful when you need to make a presentation available in a format that is compatible with a wider range of devices.

+<h2>How Aspose.Total Helps for DOCX to POT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to POT conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a powerful suite of file automation APIs that makes it easy to automate the conversion of DOCX to POT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these APIs, you can easily load a DOCX file using Aspose.Words for C++ and convert it to HTML.
+Then, you can use Aspose.Slides for C++ to load the HTML and create a new presentation.
+Finally, you can save the presentation as a POT file.
+This process is simple and efficient, and it can be automated with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}